“Would you call me a wretched soul?”

 “My eternal life is already assured,” I answered him, shaking my head.

 “Come, Charles,” Eli snapped, “don’t be a fool!
-You are assured of nothing!
+You’re assured of nothing!
 Have you ever seen your precious Christ?
 Here I stand, proof that my way works, and yet you cling to your blind faith.
 I want you to choose my way, Charles, because we are friends, but know that whatever your decision, you will become like me, for I am thirsty, and I must drink.”

 The way Eli’s voice turned at the end of his speech made my neck prickle.
 In his pleading tones I caught a hint of aggression, of primitive rage.
-I knew that he meant what he said; he would get what he wanted.
+I knew he meant what he said; he would get what he wanted.

 “I died the night of August the twenty-sixth.
 I emerged from my grave the night of August the twenty-ninth.
 Assuming the process is consistent regardless of method, three days.”